klke/docker-compose-generator/README.md

 ### Database files

-Remember that you can find database files outsite of docker container for services:
+Remember that you can find database files outside of docker container for services:

 * Mysql: /docker/mysql/data
 * MongoDB: /docker/mysql/data